glorpen/CompassConnector/README.rst

 - ``array get_configuration``

   Any key/value pair returned will be applied to compass configuration object.
 Keys prefixed with **:** will be handled as *symbol*.
 See http://compass-style.org/help/tutorials/configuration-reference/

+  Additional key *plugins* appeared in v0.8 which can be list of plugins to require or array where values should be required version - as in ``gem 'zurb-foundation', '>4'``.

 - ``integer api_version()``